dockstore/dockstore/_docs/getting-started-with-wdl.md

 ![Lifecycle](/assets/images/docs/dockstore_lifecycle.png)

 The command line first provisions input files.
 In our case, the files were local so no provisioning was needed.
-But as the Tip above mentioned, these can be various URLs pointing to remote files.
+But as the tip above mentioned, these can be various URLs pointing to remote files.
 After provisioning the docker image is pulled and ran via the `Cromwell` command line.
 This uses the `Dockstore.wdl` and parameterization JSON file (`test.wdl.json`) to construct the underlying `docker run` command.
 Finally, the Dockstore CLI provisions files back.

 **Tip:** you can use `--debug` to get much more information during this run, including the actual call to Cromwell (which can be super helpful in debugging):